Isolation and Observation Periods:

 - Quarantine of animals

-To report a bite or exposure by fax, fill out the Animal Bite Report form and fax 941.833.5691
+To report an animal bite or exposure by fax, fill out the Animal Bite Report form and fax 941.833.5691

 Dog Bite Prevention Tips